edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 - Investigate the situation (e.g. check door logs) and speak to users
 - In the first instance, remind members of the rules and gain agreement that they will comply in future
 - In the second instance, issue a final warning that behaviour must improve and any further incidents within a specified time will result in further action.
 The time period is at the discretion of the directors
-- A third breach will result in temporary suspension of membership and removal from the access control and booking systems for a time at the discretion of the directors.
+- A third breach will result in a temporary suspension of membership and removal from the access control and booking systems for a time at the discretion of the directors.
 Membership payments will not be due for any suspension longer than 1 month
 - On return, conditions may be issued to ensure improved behaviour.
 Continued non-compliance may result in termination of membership.

 Serious Breaches
 ^^^^^^^^^^^^^^^^^
 Any serious issues should be immediately brought to the directors as they may require rapid action.
-Access may be temporarily suspended pending investigation
+Access may be temporarily suspended pending an investigation

 Examples: